Academic graduation by country: Ceremony

 Candlelight ceremonies are usually held during high school junior-senior (JS) proms.
 However, some elementary schools in the provinces made candlelight ceremonies part of the graduation rites.
 In the original candlelight ceremony for proms, the senior class president usually lit a large ceremonial candle on the stage, then lit their own candle from this flame and symbolically “passed the flame” to the junior class president.
 The member of the senior class nearest the stage then went up to light their candle and went down to pass the flame to the other seniors, who would then give their lit candles to the juniors.

 For elementary school graduation rites, the graduating class sings “One Little Candle” while the class valedictorian lights the ceremonial candle then passes the flame to the other graduates.
 The graduates blow out the flame together when they are declared graduates.

 The graduation song is a vital part of the ceremony.
 It is considered a symbol of the graduating class and is usually chosen by the graduates, although in some cases the class adviser or the teachers may choose the song themselves.
 The graduates usually try to choose a song that will express their feelings about graduation.
-By tradition, Pomp and Circumstance March No. 1 is played at the processional stage of the ceremony.
+By tradition, Pomp and Circumstance March No. 1 is played at the processional stage of the ceremony, however Giuseppe Verdi's Aida, particularly the second act is also used.
 The use of the march originates when the Philippines was an American territory during the first half of the 20th century.

 Some songs have been chosen repeatedly as graduation songs and have defined a generation in many cases.
 The Diana Ross song “If We Hold On Together”, for example, became the graduation song in many Philippine schools in the early 1990s.
 Other songs that Filipino students have chosen to sing during their graduation rites are “Farewell” by Raymond Lauchengco, “The Journey” by Lea Salonga, and “High School Life” by Sharon Cuneta.

 “Garlands” are essential to graduations in the Philippines.
 These are usually made from ribbon, shaped into a lei, and adorned with “flowers” made from the same material.
 Fresh flowers are never used for graduation garlands, except for everlasting flowers.
 Some people create special garlands by tying individually wrapped candies end to end; these are usually popular with kindergarten and elementary school graduates.
 Recently, garlands made of seashells have also been given at graduation rite.

 Many high schools now place stands beside the stage and hang garlands on them.
 When the graduates exit the stage after getting their diplomas, lowerclassmen usually put garlands on each of them.
 After the recessional, family and friends also place garlands around the necks of the graduates.
 Some people also give graduation gifts during this time; however, garlands are de rigueur.